nickduran/politicalConspiracies/README.md

 The Hidden Appeal of Political Conspiracies (Journal of Experimental and Social Psychology)
 ===================

 R Notebook tutorials of statistical procedures, including all R code, used to conduct analyses reported in Duran, Nicholson, and Dale (accepted, JESP).
-Also included are the complete datasets used to perform statistical tests and to derive descriptives.
+Also included is the complete dataset used to perform statistical tests and to derive descriptives.

 Data (deidentified):
 ===================

+1) Complete data set that contains all variables necessary for replicating reported analyses and descriptives.

-> **Relevant Files:**
+> **Relevant File:**
 > - Mouse-Traj-2GIT.csv

-1) File contains WLCC scores for each time lag, as well as rapport scores.
 Explanation for each column and codes:

 > - Column A: **subjnum**: Subject number
 > - Column B: **age**: Age of subjects
 > - Column C: **sex**: 1 = male, 2 = female